“Although the world is full of suffering, it is also full of the overcoming of it.”

 Often trauma therapy involves sharing aspects of the traumatic experience, though we don’t want to plunge you into painful memories unnecessarily.
 Everyone has a different window of tolerance, and we’ll work with you to try to keep you in yours as best as we can.
 We typically start by just getting the outline of trauma.
 Perhaps information like your age(s) at the time of trauma, who was abusive, what kind of abuse.
 That in itself is challenging for some people to discuss, and we’ll go at your pace.

 We very much hold that there is a reason for whatever experiences or reactions you are having.
 Sometimes the work is to make sense of them.
 We don’t believe you have to recount or relive every traumatic experience to heal.
 Some people never have more than fragments of recollection about what happened to them, and that’s okay.
 We don’t go digging for more.
 We work with what we have, and what your experience is.
+While therapy does not need to be a detailed rehashing of what happened to you, if it’s important to your process, we will meet you there.
 We will teach you skills for self-regulation, and we know that the presence of a caring other can provide a co-regulation that also facilitates healing.